 Before planning your return to the game, weigh your options based on the type of back injury you experienced.
-If you had Beverly Hills spine surgery, you may need to either modify how you play or avoid contact sports altogether.
+If you had Santa Monica spine surgery, you may need to either modify how you play or avoid contact sports altogether.

 Are You Still in Top Form?

 Having a back injury sometimes means taking a break from your exercise routine.
 If you’re not yet back in top form, you may want to consider working with a physical therapist or trainer to strengthen the columns of muscles that run along your spine (erector spinae) and other back-supporting muscle groups.

 Even after a back injury has healed, there may still be movements that trigger pain.
 Think about the motions (rotating, bending, running, twisting) you’ll likely need to do for your preferred sport and determine if you can perform these motions without severe pain.
 If not, you may want to opt for less demanding sports or continue with physical therapy a while longer.

 Most athletes of any skill level or ability can return to the game when: